 The common partridge – Perdiz comum

-The endless steps of doom
+Don’t get disheartened by the endless steps of doom

 All I can remember from this section was how bitterly cold but sweaty I was.
 This is where I started to question and think

 Suddenly, here, it all seemed worth it.
 The end was in sight – if not quite obtainable.

-The dead zone
+Enter the dead zone

-After emerging through the clouds, we arrived at an area where all of the trees are white.
+After emerging through the clouds, we arrived at an area where all of the trees were white.
 We guessed at the time there might have been fires there and it seems that there were devastating fires in both 2010 and 2012.

-Arriving at the base of Ruivo
+Finally, the base of Ruivo

 Another descent follows the dead zone as views open out onto the valley of the Ribeira Seca.
-After steadily climbing for a further 1.3km we eventually found a waymarker announcing the summit of Pico Ruivo just 500m away!
+After steadily climbing for a further 1.3km we eventually found a way-marker announcing the summit of Pico Ruivo just 500m away!

-The little white houses
+The little white house

-A few shots from walking back to Aeriro
+A few shots from walking back toAeeriro

 It was cold, really cold, and the light was fading fast.
 We have one member of our team who is exceptionally slow and we had to keep waiting for that person to catch up.

 And then we saw the golf ball

-What a huge sense of relief when we saw the Nato radar appear from the clouds and basking in the golden hues of sunset.
+What a huge sense of relief it was when we saw the Nato radar appear from the clouds, basking in the golden hues of sunset.

 There was something very deeply moving about that sunset.
-Maybe because we were physically exhausted and no words can ever explain how relieved we were to make it back, not only in one piece but before we lost the light.
+Maybe because we were physically absolutely exhausted and no words can ever explain how relieved we were to make it back, not only in one piece but before we lost the light.

 Our thoughts on this walk

-Half of the map
+Half of the trekking map